[Revised - October 21, 2017]

 The second edition of "Physical Hydrology" by S. L. Dingman (Prentice Hall, New Jersey, USA) uses BROOK90 to illustrate hydrologic modeling and gives BROOK90 algorithms for some processes.
 Readers should note that the KKMEAN equation on page 264 has been changed in later versions of BROOK90 to eliminate the weighting for layer thicknesses (THICK).

-BROOK90 is easily installed manually.
-It does not use the Windows registry.
-The Compass Brook computer is virus-protected by Webroot Secure Anywhere.
+BROOK90 runs on all versions of Windows from XP through 10.
+It is easily installed manually and does not use the Windows registry.
+The Compass Brook computers are virus-protected by Avast.

 Download the latest version of BROOK90 and and the BROOK90 Data Files from the links above, and unzip them into any folder.